The Uncool Instagram Follow Unfollow Trick Explained (And Why I Dislike Social Media)

 You know, people have always had a thing with hierarchy and status.
 Or should I say, power.
 People naturally enjoy having power.
 It’s in our blood.
 It’s like being back in high school.
 The more “friends” you have, the more popular you are.

 And this is reflected in how some of us behave on Instagram.
 If we have a good amount of followers and only a handful of followed accounts, that makes us look more powerful and more influential.
 It gives us a sense of status.
-And humans like that.
+And people tend to like that.

 How to Detect Follow/Unfollow Offenders?